 Professional tennis matches are widely available in the form of videos of classic matches.
 Walker and Wooders (2001) use data from ten tennis matches between top players in the finals (or semifinals) of very important tennis tournaments.
 Top professional tennis players are used instead of amateurs because the top professional tennis players are much better at the sport than amateurs-while this is easy to see in the physical aspects of tennis, it almost certainly holds true for the strategic aspects as well.
 Since the matches are near the end of the biggest tournaments of the year, players will have the highest incentives to maximize their chances of winning which makes them more likely to play according to mixed strategy equilibrium.
 Additionally, the extremely high stakes (the winner stands to gain hundreds of thousands of dollars in prize money alone) mean that the players are certainly not experimenting with aspects of their game such as serving strategies (a possibility at smaller events).
-26 f first serve, given that it is hit to the right; Z, the chance for the server to win the point, given that he misses his first serve (making the assumption that the choice of first serve hit has no effect on the server's chance to win the point if the first serve is a fault).
-The four unknown quantities in the point game matrix change-they now correspond to the chance for the server to win the point, given that his serve goes in (to the left/right) and that the returner anticipated (to the left/right).

-The tournaments in the data set are the four biggest tournaments of the year, the majors (the Australian Open, the French Open, Wimbledon, and the US Open) plus the
+The tournaments in the data set are the four biggest tournaments of the year, the majors (the Australian Open, the French Open, Wimbledon, and the US Open) plus the Master's Cup, a large invitational tournament for the top eight players in the world at the end of the year.
+The earliest of these matches was Ken Rosewall-Stan Smith at